zowe/docs-site/docs/troubleshoot/app-framework/zss-error-codes.md

   **Reason:**

-  IP address is not valid.
+  IP address nor hostname is not valid.

   **Action:**

-  Use valid IP address, e.g. `0.0.0.0`.
+  Use valid IP address or hostname, e.g. `0.0.0.0`.

 ### ZWES1036E